manoharreddyvoladri/AI-AIDS/README.md

-# AI-AIDS 🔐
+# AI-IDS 🔐
-AI-Powered Adaptive Intrusion Detection System using ML & RL
+AI-Powered Intrusion Detection System using ML & RL

 ## 💡 Overview
 A novel project that detects, explains, and automatically responds to cyber threats using Machine Learning and Reinforcement Learning.
 Designed for real-time security, inspired by Palo Alto Networks' AI-driven defense.